Slitheen/Bufonaut/README.md

 ## 🎯 About the Game

 Bufonaut is a charming physics-based game where you launch a cute character (Bufo) as high as possible using a slingshot.
-Navigate through different altitude zones, collect materials, and upgrade your launcher to reach even greater heights!
+Navigate through different altitude zones, collect coins, and upgrade your launcher to reach even greater heights!

 ### 🎮 Key Features
 - **Slingshot launching** with upgradeable power
 - **Altitude-based zones** with different objects and challenges
 - **Rocket controls** for precise navigation when airborne
-- **Upgrade system** with materials economy
+- **Upgrade system** with coins economy
 - **Beautiful cloud-themed UI** with animated elements
 - **Performance optimized** for smooth gameplay